san985tos/OCP-CNV/README.md

   odf-operator.v4.9.12   OpenShift Data Foundation     4.9.12    odf-operator.v4.9.11   Succeeded
   ```

-- create the PVC with all this included:
+- DO: Create the PVC with all this included:

   ```
   cat << EOF | oc apply -f -